EstherMuigai/neighbourhood/README.md

-# MoringaAwwwards Application
+# Neighbour Application

 An application where users can:
 *   Sign up
 *   Sign in (authentication)
+*   Sign into a neighbourhood
+*   View posts in the neighbourhood
+*   Post to the neighbourhood
-*   Upload projects
+*   Change neighbourhood
-*   Follow other users and see their pictures
-*   Like other users projects

 ## Getting Started